-In fact, gram for gram, it contains more calcium than most dairy products.
+Gram for gram, it actually contains more of this nutrient than most dairy products (14).

-The takeaway: Chia seeds are high in many nutrients including calcium, magnesium, phosphorus, and protein.
-All of these nutrients are essential for bone health.
+They are high in many nutrients.
+Those include calcium, magnesium, phosphorus, and protein, all essential for bone health.

-Chia seeds contain nutrients and minerals that can help maintain your oral health and keep the dentist away.
+Chia seeds contain nutrients and minerals that can help you maintain healthy teeth.

 It also has an antibacterial effect to help keep your breath fresh.

-Phosphorus and vitamin A are other essentials for keeping your teeth strong and promoting overall oral health (28).
+Phosphorus and vitamin A help keep your teeth strong and promote oral health (17).

-Another side effect of chia seeds is stomach discomfort.
+Another side effect of chia seeds is stomach discomfort, gas, and bloating.

 You may sprinkle them on yogurt as a garnish if you wish, but many people choose to bake with them.

 For me, I like using chia seeds in my smoothies or make a simple chia seed pudding.